Every therapist at Paramount Psychology & Counselling shares a genuine interest in helping people live their best life.

 Hello there!
 I am a Registered Provisional Psychologist here at Paramount Psychology & Counselling.
 I hold a Master of Science degree in Clinical Psychology from Capella University and I am a passionate advocate for mental health and wellness.

 Since 2019, I have held multiple positions in the addictions and mental health field where I worked primarily with adult populations.

 At Paramount Psychology, I work with youth, adults, and couples to address a variety of concerns including addiction, stress, grief and loss, self-perception, mindfulness, interpersonal relationships, emotion regulation, depression, and anxiety.

 I actively implement a Person-Centred approach in all of my work with the objective of having you feel seen, heard, and empowered to find your innate skills that will help move you toward your own unique goals.
-I also utilize Cognitive Behavioural Therapy (CBT) and Dialectical Behavioural Therapy (DBT) techniques in my practice.
-I am Gottman trained (Gottman Method Couples Therapy Level 1 and 2).
+I also utilize Accelerated Resolution Therapy (ART), Cognitive Behavioural Therapy (CBT), Dialectical Behavioural Therapy (DBT), and Emotion Focused Therapy (EFT) techniques in my practice.
+In addition, I am Gottman trained (Gottman Method Couples Therapy Level 1 and 2).

 My ultimate goal as a therapist is to create a safe and supportive therapeutic environment that cultivates self-compassion and self-understanding throughout the healing process.
 I aim to help each client I see find meaning in their experiences, no matter how difficult.
 I am here to help you evolve into the version of yourself you hope to become.

 Hello!
 I have worked with adults, children, teens and families since 2017 and offer various play, expressive arts and creative interventions for any age.